OR POA Laws:

-An Oregon power of attorney is a power of attorney form complies with Chapter 127 of Oregon’s statutes.
-These laws specifically outline the parameters of a legally enforceable power of attorney and ensures that the form, as well as its duties are protected under the law.
+An Oregon power of attorney is a power of attorney form must comply with Chapter 127 of Oregon’s statutes.
+These laws specifically outline the parameters of a legally enforceable power of attorney and ensures that the form, as well as its duties, are protected under the law.
 Here are some of the key points that outline the state’s power of attorney provisions:

 General Power of Attorney

 A general power of attorney grants an agent the authority to handle financial matters on behalf of the principal.

 - This authorization is revoked if the principal become incapacitated or if they pass away.

 A durable power of attorney is an "extended version" of a general power of attorney because it goes beyond the parameters of a general power of attorney.